 Allen R. Carlson is an associate professor of government.
 He earned his PhD from Yale University’s Department of Political Science.
 His undergraduate degree is from Colby College.

-Iftikhar Dadi is an associate professor in the Department of the History of Art and Visual Studies.
+Iftikhar Dadi is the John H. Burris Professor in the Department of the History of Art and Visual Studies.

 Associate Professor, Asian Studies